Syllabus

 This course satisfies Emory GER: for Area VII HAP (Humanities, Arts, Performance) with Race & Ethnicity Requirement.

-Listening and reading assignments are linked from the course syllabus and/or will be made available on Emory course reserves.
-Grading is based on attendance and participation, weekly quizzes or written summaries on the reading and listening, a midterm exam, and a final exam.
+Listening and reading assignments are linked from the course syllabus and from Emory course reserves.
+Grading is based on 1) attendance and participation, frequent quizzes and short writing assignments (50%); 2) a midterm exam (30%), and a short final paper (20%).
+See Course Policies and Grading page.

 Check the syllabus regularly (refresh your browser page) for updates and changes.

-Some key words for the semester.
-“Roots” and “routes,” song genres, styles, historical cultural geography; social justice; “folk,” working class, vernacular, and popular musics.
+“Roots” and “routes,” genres and styles, historical cultural geography; “folk” or working class?; vernacular and popular music.
 Discussion of syllabus and assignments.

 -

-- Emory Course Reserves — most of the course readings.
-Emory ID and Password
+- Emory Course Reserves — for most of the course readings.
+Emory ID and Password required.

 - American Routes radio show from New Orleans, hosted by Nick Spitzer.